III A Man

 Expressions are highly complex in their construction, combinations, chains, ramifications, long term con-

-always remain the raw mass of daily usages with repetitions, play, variations and drift, where its factors
+ways remain the raw mass of daily usages, where its factors are also determined by various conditions

-An expressions is first described in its major lines of acting forces.
+and multiple unique circumstances.
+An expression is first described in its major lines of acting forces

 b4,1,1) Preconditions are autonomy of body and mind.